 “I had to run around waving to fans, and when I got back, the president said, with a big cigar in his hand and his coat over his shoulders, ‘Dean, if you don’t sign now, there may be a problem…

-Souness gets his man as Saunders joins Mike Marsh from Coventry and Barry Venison from Newcastle in heading to Turkey.
-Saunders had just completed a season to remember for the midlands club, scoring 15 goals in 39 appearances in 94/95.
+Souness gets his man as Saunders joins Mike Marsh from Coventry and Barry Venison from Newcastle heading to Turkey.
+The former Liverpool man had just completed a season to remember for the midlands club, scoring 15 goals in 39 appearances in 94/95.

 Meanwhile, in Turin, Sükür is hankering for a move back to the Süper Lig.
 Having played five games for Torino, the frontman struggled to settle into his new surroundings and secured an October return to Galatasaray.
-Saunders had impressed in Sükür’s absence with five goals in eight; however, the prospect of the pair performing in the same team was frightening.
+Saunders had impressed in Sükür’s absence with five goals in eight.
+However, the prospect of the pair performing in the same team was frightening.

 Saunders and Sükür’s first chance to pair up together is in the ‘eternal derby’ against fierce crosstown rivals, Fenerbahçe.
 Saunders plays in an attacking midfield role, just behind the forward pairing of Sükür and Saffet Sancakli.
 Unfortunately, Galatasaray’s attacking trio is not enough to stop them from slumping to a 3-1 defeat.
 More bad news to follow for Galatasaray fans as Saunders picks up a knock and is sidelined for the next three months.
 A significant blow.

 22nd March 1996, Galatasaray welcomes Fenerbahçe to the other side of Istanbul.
 Fourth welcomes first as the eternal derby plays out its second fixture of the season.
 In the backdrop to the game, both sides clinch semi-final wins in the Türkiye Kupasi, with the two-legged final pencilled in for three weeks.
 Souness’ second eternal derby is to act as a must-win warm-up to the biggest day of the Turkish calendar.

 The Bosphorus strait, a waterway that runs through Istanbul, forms the continental boundary between Europe and Asia.
-Situated on the European side of the Istanbul divide is the city’s commercial hub, more affluent areas and Galatasaray’s home.
+Situated on the European side of the Istanbul divide are the city’s commercial hub, more affluent areas and Galatasaray’s home.